Right to die: Australia

 As euthanasia is a health issue, under the Australian constitution this falls to state and territory governments to legislate and manage.

 Euthanasia was legal within the Northern Territory during parts of 1996–1997 as a result of the territory parliament passing Rights of the Terminally Ill Act 1995.
-As a territory and not a state, the federal government under Prime Minister John Howard amended the Northern Territory (Self-Government) Act 1978 (amongst others) to ensure that territories of Australia are no longer able to legislate on euthanasia.However, this was repealed in December 2022 with the passing of Restoring Territory Rights Act.
+As a territory and not a state, the federal government under Prime Minister John Howard amended the Northern Territory (Self-Government) Act 1978 (amongst others) to ensure that territories of Australia are no longer able to legislate on euthanasia.
+However, this was repealed in December 2022 with the passing of Restoring Territory Rights Act.
 The federal government is not able to legislate restrictions on health issues for the Australian states and territories in the same manner.

 Voluntary assisted dying schemes have been in effect in the following states; Victoria since 19 June 2019, Western Australia since 1 July 2021, Tasmania since 23 October 2022, Queensland since 1 January 2023, and South Australia since 31 January 2023.
-New South Wales was the final state to pass legislation for assisted dying in May 2022, which will go into effect on 28 November 2023.
+New South Wales was the final state to pass legislation for assisted dying in May 2022, which went into effect on 28 November 2023.